arthurpaulino/FibonacciHeap/README.md

 FibonacciHeap
 =============

-An efficient, straightforward and user friendly implementation of a *fibonacci heap* written in C++.
+An efficient, straightforward and user friendly implementation of the *fibonacci heap* data structure written in C++.
 It uses template in order to make it generic, as long as the user points to a comparation function when invoking the constructor.